betaflight/betaflight/docs/Board - SPRacingF3EVO.md

-# Board - Seriously Pro SP Racing F3
+# Board - Seriously Pro SP Racing F3 EVO

 The Seriously Pro Racing F3 Evo board (SPRacingF3EVO) is the evolution of the first board designed specifically for Cleanflight.